Gianyar Regency

 Gianyar Regency (Kabupaten Gianyar; ᬓᬪᬹᬧᬢᬾᬦ᭄ᬕ᭄ᬬᬜᬃ, Kabupatén Gyañaŕ) is a regency (kabupaten) of the province of Bali, Indonesia.
-It has an area of 368.0 km^{2} and had a population 523.973 at mid of 2022 census.
+It has an area of 368.0 km^{2} and had a population 523,973 at mid of 2022 census.
 It is bordered by Badung Regency and Denpasar City to its west, Bangli Regency and Klungkung Regency to its east and the Badung Strait and the Indian Ocean to its south.
 Its regency seat is the town of Gianyar.

 The town of Ubud, a centre of art and tourism, is located in Gianyar Regency.

 History

-The history of Gianyar Regency is determined by Regional Regulation of Gianyar Regency Number 9 of 2004 dated 2 April 2004 concerning the Anniversary of Gianyar Regency.
+The history of Gianyar Regency is determined by the Regional Regulation of Gianyar Regency Number 9 of 2004, dated 2 April 2004 concerning the Anniversary of Gianyar Regency.

 History 2.5 centuries more, precisely 252 years ago, 19 April 1771, when Gianyar was chosen as the name of a palace, Puri Agung, namely the King's Palace (Anak Agung) by Ida Dewa Manggis Sakti, then a sovereign and autonomous kingdom was born and participated in the power struggle of the kingdoms in Bali.
-In fact, the functioning of a palace, namely the Puri Agung Gianyar which has been determined by the conditions of the niskala scale which fell on April 19, 1771 is a historical milestone that has been built by the king (Ida Anak Agung) Gianyar I, Ida Dewata Manggis Sakti gave us the condition that the process of becoming and existing can be pulled back (previous period) or pulled forward (after period).
+In fact, the functioning of a palace, namely the Puri Agung Gianyar which has been determined by the conditions of the niskala scale which fell on 19 April 1771 is a historical milestone that has been built by the king (Ida Anak Agung) Gianyar I, Ida Dewata Manggis Sakti gave us the condition that the process of becoming and existing can be pulled back (previous period) or pulled forward (after period).

 Kingdom period

 Based on archaeological evidence in the Gianyar area, it is estimated that the emergence of human settlements in Gianyar occurred 2,000 years ago with the discovery of tool sites (artifacts) in the form of stones, bronze metal in the form of nekara (Bulan Pejeng), reliefs depicting the life of temples or caves on the cliffs of the Pakerisan river (tukad).

-After written evidence was found in the form of inscriptions on stone or metal, the sites of the royal centers of the Warmadewa dynasty were identified at the Singamandawa Palace, Bedahulu.
-After the Gajah Mada (Majapahit) expedition was able to control the island of Bali, a Keraton Samprangan was built in the former headquarters of his troops as the center of government of the kingdom held by the Five Balinese Kings, namely:
+After written evidence was found in the form of inscriptions on stone or metal, the sites of the royal centres of the Warmadewa dynasty were identified at the Singamandawa Palace, Bedahulu.
+After the Gajah Mada (Majapahit) expedition was able to control the island of Bali, a Keraton Samprangan was built in the former headquarters of his troops as the centre of government of the kingdom held by the Five Balinese Kings, namely: